Customer Experience Optimization can help you grow your brand, reduce churn, increase customer retention, and ultimately upsell.

 As your business grows, taking time to reinforce product knowledge and train the team is imperative.

-Speak to your entire team, from the interns to the CEO, about what they love about the company and what their issues are.
+Speak to your entire team, from the interns to the CFO, about what they love about the company and what their issues are.

 This serves two purposes.